What do the clubs say they stand for?

 Perhaps the small town mentality explains why Geelong fans are arguably the most positive of all Victorian clubs.
 Although this results in hero worship (even of ugly players) reaching unrealistic proportions, it also breeds the kind of eccentricity and creative flair that is shackled at critical clubs that demand accountability to tried and true methods.
 At Geelong, players have the confidence to showcase their individuality without fear that fans will turn on them.
 As a consequence, Geelong has produced some of the great individual players and feats alike as well as a club that consistently plays finals despite AFL equalisation polices being design to constrain it.
-Furthermore, the club has drafted good players that other clubs would reject on aesthetic grounds.
+Furthermore, the club has drafted good players that other clubs would reject on for being too ugly.

 Even though it wasn't the most successful club of the 20th century, Geelong did have a habit of of producing some of the most charismatic players and those with the most creative flair.
 King of them all was Gary Ablett.
 Gary kicked 9 goals in a losing grand final and 14 goals in a losing home and away game.
 In the 1993 season, he kicked 10 or more goals in a losing side on three separate occasions.
 He had the ability to mark on player's shoulders and his personal highlights package is arguably the greatest of all time.